Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 Don't be a wangrod.

 ## Character Creation
 Below are list for each aspect of character creation.
+A few key notes:

-We use fixed HP (average rounded up), and point buy for character stat.
-You may opt to start with starting equipment or maximum possible starting gold.
+* We use fixed HP (die average rounded up)
+* Point buy for character stat.
+* You may opt to start with starting equipment or maximum possible starting gold.
 Do note that starting with starting gold means you forfeit your background provided equipment.

 ### Races
 #### Approved Sources